ThePartyPinguin/CMake-Helper/README.md

 You should be able to find the CMakeLists.txt in the location specified in the second step.

 You should also be able to find a .cmh file.
 This is the configuration file that holds the entire configuration of your CMake project

+## What's next?
+Use the fully filled out json config on the [wiki](https://github.com/ThePartyPinguin/CMakeHelper/wiki/CMakeHelper-full-json-config-file) to configure the rest of the project(s)